 You can augment privacy training with creative events and activities to promote the ongoing awareness of privacy responsibilities, and help staff identify and mitigate privacy risks.
 DHS staff surveys show that people like to receive privacy messages all year long, through a variety of distribution channels.
 These reminder messages should be short and relevant, and repeated often to help change behavior.

-- Plan a Privacy Day/Week featuring speakers on data protection topics.
+- Privacy Day/Week featuring speakers on data protection topics.

-- Display posters in elevators, lunchrooms, pantries, and copier rooms.
+- Posters in elevators, lunchrooms, pantries, and copier rooms.

-- Distribute swag with privacy protection messages, including mouse pads, pens, door hangers, webcam covers, and bookmarks.
+- Swag with privacy protection messages: mouse pads, pens, door hangers, webcam covers, and bookmarks.

-- Post privacy protection resources on your intranet site.
+- Privacy resources posted on your intranet site.

 - How to Properly Email Sensitive PII